-Testing Methods are defined as physical testing protocols developed to determine the integrity of the closed-loop system.
-Physical methods provide the most conclusive results.
-All testing methods are described in Appendices C through E of this manual.
-If Growers are unable to complete one of physical testing methods in this guide, they will need to submit a rationale as to why physical methods cannot be used and provide an alternative testing methodology that meets the intent of testing methods included in this guide.
-Further details can be found in 4.0 Testing Methods.
+Physical Testing Methods are defined as testing protocols developed to assess the physical integrity of the closed-loop system.
+Three physical testing methods are described in Appendices C through F of this manual.
+If Operators are unable to complete one of physical testing methods in this guide, they are welcome to propose an alternative physical testing method.
+Details can be found in Section 4.0.